+Problem Procedure

-Problem Procedure Wake-up on LAN does not work Make sure the AC adaptor is connected.
+Wake-up on LAN does not work Make sure the AC adaptor is connected.
 The Wake-up on LAN function consumes power even when the system is off.

-Check to make sure fast startup is disabled: Click Desktop Assist -&gt; Control Panel -&gt; System and Security -&gt; Power Options on the desktop.
+Check to make sure fast startup is disabled:

+Click Control Panel -&gt; System and Security -&gt; Power Options under Windows System in the Apps view.
 Click Choose what the power button does or Choose what closing the lid does.
-Click Change settings that are currently unavailable.
+Click Change settings that are currently

+unavailable.

 4. Clear the Turn on fast startup check box.

 Click the Save changes button.

-If problems persist, consult your LAN administrator.
+If problems persist, consult your LAN administrator